ShapeShift with Erik Voorhees

 In this episode, Erik and I discussed his economic philosophy, and how that informs his affinity for cryptocurrencies.
-Erik also describes the architecture of ShapeShift, and gives some advice for how to think about building businesses around cryptocurrencies.
+Erik also describes the architecture of ShapeShift and gives some advice on how to think about building businesses around cryptocurrencies.
 ShapeShift has had a few near-death experiences, like any startup, and there is a useful story in this episode about how to survive and recover from a serious business setback.

 Transcript provided by We Edit Podcasts.
 Software Engineering Daily listeners can go to weeditpodcasts.com/sed to get 20% off the first two months of audio editing and transcription services.
 Thanks to We Edit Podcasts for partnering with SE Daily.
 Please click here to view this show’s transcript.